4 Engraving Processes to Consider When Personalizing a Cremation Urn

 What types of cremation urns can be personalized?

 Wood, metal, stone and ceramic urns can be personalized.
 Some urns already have an engraved symbol.
 The Odyssey Raku pet cremation urn is designed with paw prints, but further personalization can be added.
 Keepsake cremation urns, such as the Aria Dolphin Heart keepsake, and cremation jewelry, such as the 14-carat yellow-gold rectangular pendant, offer engraving options.
 Keep in mind that their smaller size limits the space available for letters, numbers or symbols.
+In general, glass cremation urns cannot be personalized.

 Further details to consider before ordering